Skip to main content

 These professional degree programmes complement and support core elements of the BEd programme and the PGCE in Early Years Education and make sure that students going to Stranmillis have the opportunity to learn and develop competences in a multi-professional environment.

-More information on Stranmillis University College and the courses offered is available on it's website:
+More information on Stranmillis University College and the courses offered is available on its website:

 • Stranmillis University College